 Publishing Builds

 While builds are useful on their source server, their purpose is truly to be a package of files which can be moved around.
-Deployments normally manage the movement of builds themself, but OttoFMS version 4.5.0 introduces the ability to more granularly control the distribution of builds to other servers or to public URLs.
+Deployments using Just In Time builds manage the movement of builds themself, but you can use publishing to more granularly control the distribution of builds to other locations or servers.

 All builds can be published at the end of the build, simply define your publish destinations in the build settings in OttoDeploy.
 Builds can also be published after they are run using the Developer API.